niston/TextureScan/README.md

 **NOTE**

 Not every texture it lists will necessarily crash the game.
 For example, background screens may not be powers of two sized.
 Use your own judgement.

+**RELEASES**
+You can find the current release on nexusmods: https://www.nexusmods.com/fallout4/mods/71588